hashicorp/terraform-website/content/source/docs/enterprise/logging.html.md

 The logspout container uses the Docker API internally to find other running containers and ingress their logs, then send them to `logs.mycompany.com` on port 55555 using syslog with TCP/TLS.

-~> **NOTE:** While docker has support for daemon-wide log drivers that can send all logs for all containers to various services, Private Terraform Enterprise only supports having the Docker `log-driver` configured to either `json-file` or `journald`.
+~> **NOTE:** While docker has support for daemon-wide log drivers that can send all logs for all containers to various services, Terraform Enterprise only supports having the Docker `log-driver` configured to either `json-file` or `journald`.
    All other log drivers prevent the support bundle functionality from gathering logs, making it impossible to provide product support. **DO NOT** change the log driver of an installation to anything other than `json-file` or `journald`.

 ### AMI based installs

-Private Terraform Enterprise's application-level services all log to CloudWatch logs, with one stream per service.
+Terraform Enterprise's application-level services all log to CloudWatch logs, with one stream per service.
 The stream names take the format:

 ```
 {hostname}-{servicename}
 ```

-Where `hostname` is the fqdn you provided when setting up Private Terraform Enterprise, and `servicename` is the name of the service whose logs can be found in the stream.
+Where `hostname` is the fqdn you provided when setting up Terraform Enterprise, and `servicename` is the name of the service whose logs can be found in the stream.
 More information about each service can be found in [`tfe-architecture`](#private-terraform-enterprise-architecture).

-For example, if your Private Terraform Enterprise installation is available at `tfe.mycompany.io`, you'll find CloudWatch Log streams like the following:
+For example, if your Terraform Enterprise installation is available at `tfe.mycompany.io`, you'll find CloudWatch Log streams like the following:

 ```
 tfe.mycompany.io-atlas-frontend